-To keep a steady stream of tasks moving across the Kanban board, the number of tasks in the backlog must be stocked up and prioritised.
+To keep a steady stream of tasks moving across the Kanban board, the number of tasks in the backlog must be selected.
 This takes place during the Replenishment Meeting.
 The Kanban Method suggests an approach of backlog management that eliminates the need for manual backlog reordering.
 We recommend 30 minutes for a Replenishment meeting, however, the frequency will vary according to team needs.
 A fast-paced workflow with many small tasks can require weekly replenishment meetings, while a slower workflow of large, detailed tasks could only need replenishment monthly.

 Key things to keep in mind during Replenishment meetings are the Class of Service of new work items, forecasting Fixed Delivery Dates items, larger strategic objectives, and whether any tasks need specific team member skills to be completed.
 The Replenishment meeting should involve portfolio/product owners and product development management.